cjmj96/vacation-rental-expansion-case-study/documentation/README.md

 FROM listings_processed
 WHERE number_of_reviews_ltm <= number_of_reviews

--- Validate cross-field conditions for listings_wide_processed table SELECT COUNT(*)
+-- Validate cross-field conditions for detailed_listings_processed table SELECT COUNT(*)
-FROM listings_wide_processed
+FROM detailed_listings_processed
 WHERE minimum_nights <= maximum_nights
 AND number_of_reviews_ltm <= number_of_reviews
 AND number_of_reviews_l30d <= number_of_reviews